-"There'd never be anyone like Billy, ever again."
+"There'd never be anyone like Billy for me, ever again."
 That thought ran obsessively, over and over, in Eileen's mind for the past three years, endlessly; cruelly.
-She kept tormenting herself at the loss of her boyfriend who went down with his ship in the North Atlantic just as the war was starting to go Britain's way.
-With his shock of bright red hair and his permanent smile, a short man so full of energy and life, Billy had given her so many wonderful moments among the dance halls, tea rooms and picture houses of wartime Liverpool.
+She kept tormenting herself at the loss of her boyfriend who went down with his ship in the North Atlantic, just as the war was starting to go Britain's way.
+With his shock of bright red hair and his permanent grin, a short man so full of energy and life, Billy had given her so many wonderful moments among the dance halls, tea rooms and picture houses of wartime Liverpool.

-She'd look upon it many times each day.
+She'd gaze upon it so many times each day.
 Billy.
-One day she realised he'd been gone for longer than they'd gone out together.
+One day, looking at the calendar, she realised he'd been gone for longer than they'd actually been going out together.
 And a year later, she could still not get him out of the forefront of her mind.
 Billy.
-Six months younger than her.
-His behaviour was ever exuberant, though never crossing that border into 'wild'.
-Self-control, her mam called it; he mam loved him just as she did.
+Six months younger than her, he was.
+Always 'exuberant', though never crossing that border into 'wild'.
+Self-control, her mam called it; her mam loved him just as dearly as she did.
 “An actor giving it all just to his one girl,” that's how her mam described him.

 For weeks after hearing the news that Billy's ship had gone down with all hands off Iceland, Eileen still held out hope that maybe he'd been picked up by some other vessel, but that hope took a long time to die.
 Had it taken Billy a long time to die?
-Had he drowned, trapped in a diminishing pocket of air below decks, his lungs fighting to the last to expel sea water?
+Had he drowned, trapped in a diminishing pocket of air below decks, his lungs fighting to the very last to expel sea water?
 Had he died of exposure in the pitiless cold of the North Atlantic in winter?
 Had he burned alive in a sea of flaming gasoline or been blasted to pieces as a torpedo ripped into the side of the ship?
 Or drifted in a lifeboat until hunger and thirst had claimed the last man on board?
-These thoughts dwelt in her mind, wanted but unwanted, piercing her consciousness day after day, summer and winter; thoughts occasioned by a sight of the open sea from Wallasey or of a Merchant Navy seaman on the tram.
+These thoughts dwelt in her mind; wanted but unwanted, they would pierce her consciousness day after day, at work and at rest, summer and winter; these thoughts could be brought on by the sight of the open sea from Wallasey, or of a Merchant Navy seaman on the tram or the strains of a tune they'd danced to; there was no avoiding Billy's memory.

 "Loose Lips Sink Ships," the visiting American sailors would say.
 "Careless Talk Costs Lives" was on posters in the pubs and on the brick walls.
 Whose lips?
 Whose careless talk?
 Which of her workmates at the Dunlop factory, in a fit of jealousy at her happiness, had informed a Nazi agent as to when Billy's ship was setting sail?
 Father Boyle?
-Irish nationalists?
-The longer she wallowed in the tragedy, the more convinced she was that some blabbermouth was to blame.
+Was it Irish nationalists?
+The longer she wallowed in the tragedy, the more convinced she was that some blabbermouth was to blame for her unending sorrow.

 This time three years ago: